 We also recommend downloading our mobile app (available for iOS and Android) for managing booking inquiries on the go.
 Plus, if you enable push notifications, you'll never miss a message or a customer request.

 Does your pricing change throughout the year?
 It is always best practice to change your rates when the season changes so that renters know what the most recent pricing will be and are not shocked when they get a detailed quote from you.

 If you offer standard tours or packages, you can also detail those outings and pricing in the listing description.
 This gives customers an idea on places they can visit with your boat and the costs associated with it.

 Boats that have multiple, high-quality images are rented more often than those with pixelated, unflattering photographs.
-It is always best to have more images than less, so don't be shy and add pictures that highlights all of your boats beauty.
+It is always best to have more images than less, so don't be shy and add pictures that highlight all of your boat's beauty.

 You have the opportunity to share your listing with everyone in your social network, from Facebook and Twitter to LinkedIn and Google+.
 All it takes is a click or two, and you have expanded your audience tenfold.
 Ask them to share it with their friends.
 The more your link is shared, the more views it will receive and the higher the likelihood that it will be rented.

 Stand out as a boat owner.
 Do something that gets your renters to recommend you to their friends.
 Is a family taking the boat out for a few days?
 Leave films likes Finding Nemo and The Little Mermaid for the kids to watch at night.
 If you are chartering your boat, dress up as a pirate.
 Send your renters off with a farewell wave and be at the dock when they return, welcoming them back to land.
 When your renters feel appreciated, they will share their experience with their friends.